damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## Choosing starting resources

-After choosing the leader cards the players is prompted to choose their starting resources, following the configuration file's settings.
+After choosing the leader cards the players is prompted to choose their starting resources, following the configuration
+file's settings.

 The client is sent the amount of resources and the resource types the player has to choose from (see TODO).
-Every player will have to choose the resources before the match's turns can start, thereby concluding the setup phase.
+Every player will have to choose the resources before the game's turns can start, thereby concluding the setup phase.

 The `shelves` field is a standard [resource container map](#common-data-structures)

 Error messages are fired in these situations:

-1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)
+1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is
+   already concluded)
 2. `ErrObjectNotOwned` - the request message contains resource container IDs that are not owned the player
 3. `ErrNoSuchEntity` - a resource type that doesn't exist is specified
 4. `ErrInitialChoice` - the resurces were already chosen